NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 # WHAT CAN WE DO?

-    PART 3: What can we do?
 Having a macro system that can rewrite syntax at compile-time is already incredible.
 And in Rust, this basic feature is even more powerful than you can find in other languages, which limits you to only valid language syntax.
 This allows you to build DSLs with ALMOST no restrictions, such as:

 ---
 # MACRO_LISP

-wow!

-✨

 ```rust {5-8} +validate:rust-script
 # //! ```cargo